edgarsi/redis-module-shm/README.md

 Client side: It's all the same [hiredis](https://github.com/redis/hiredis) you're used to using.
 Latency has its tradeoffs - to achieve maximum latency, a single thread is working at 100% load, actively reading for changes in memory.
 So, you must first understand this (see more at [#Performance](#performance) section below), and confirm latency is important for you, by calling: `asdfasdf`
 TODO

+### Do I need a low latency?

+Yeah!
+Well, could be, will be, likely so...

+Synchronous communication makes for some cool guarantees.
+A synchronous messaging system can guarantee that a software crash may only lose the last packet attempted to be sent, *never* more.
+13ms latency means you can get ~75000 syncronous commands per second through to Redis.
+Evaluate your requirements, and look at those numbers add up! :D

+Say, you've already written a system which uses synchronous communication with Redis, but now some requirements have changed, a large client appeared or whatever, and you're running out of CPU.
+It could be as bad as large parts of the system may need rewriting.
+A proper system rewrite may take a few days, but you're out of CPU now.
+Just plug in that `module-shm.so` and you may not have to work on weekends on coffee power, and you may finish that rewrite properly.

 ### How does it work?

 This code all relies on Linux, GCC and x86.
 I'm not even trying to investigate other platforms or compilers, as each is like a unicorn in this field - amazingly unique, complex, sometimes entwined in mysterious behaviours.
 Linux & GCC & x86 is the most popular combo.